Jeansen/jeansen.github.io/_posts/2018-10-19-upgrade-elementaryos-loki-to-juno.markdown

 The team behind elementaryOS released version 5.0, aka Juno.
 But it seems there is no official upgrade path.
 Everywhere I searched I was confronted with that it is not possible and I would have to do a fresh install.
 I was shocked.
 A Linux system I cannot upgrade?

-So, it is true there is no official upgrade path.
-At least, I did not find one.
-And there is no official tool that makes upgrading a one-click or one-command event.
-But under the hood elementaryOS is nothing more than Ubuntu with some additions and replacements, anyway.
-And as we all know Ubuntu is based on Debian which in turn __has__ a defined upgrade path.
+So, it is true there is [no official upgrade path, yet](https://github.com/orgs/elementary/projects/20).
+But as we all know Ubuntu is based on Debian which in turn __has__ a defined upgrade path.
 So why shouldn't the Debian upgrade path also work for all systems based on Debian?!
+Well, yes and no. While my experience is that it works quite well, it might not be the best way.
+Maybe it would be a better idea to [use aptik](https://github.com/elementary/wingpanel-indicator-notifications/issues/57#issuecomment-437696278).
+But, if you are still interesed, read on!

-As it turns out, it does!
-And it's quite simple, actually.
 All you have to do is replace every occurrence of the term `xenial` with `bionic` in `/etc/apt/resources.list` and `/ect/apt/resources.list.d`.
 While your are on it you might also delete all those `*.save` files.

 After that you simply do: